-delivering their grain to a specific location or grain company.29 Rather, they retain the right to seek the best option open to them for trucking, elevator handling and rail freight.
+In comparison to the grain companies, the revamped CWB appeared to face a number of transitional challenges.
+Since it possessed no grainhandling assets of its own, the CWB signed a variety of agreements with individual grain companies that would see these firms handling grain on its behalf.29 Although the details surrounding these agreements remain confidential, producers who contract with the CWB are not locked into delivering their grain to a specific location or grain company.30 Rather, they retain the right to seek the best options open to them for trucking, elevator handling and freight.
 In addition, the CWB no longer issues delivery calls, with the grain companies now obligated to provide producers with practical delivery opportunities in accordance with their handling agreements.
 Even so, there were reported instances where elevator managers were reluctant to accept farmer deliveries on behalf of the CWB without a clear plan for outward shipping.

-Concerns that Canada's grain pipeline would initially struggle in the wake of the ending of the CWB's monopoly subsided as record or near-record volumes were moved by the system.
-Part of this was due to almost ideal conditions: an early, dry harvest; good grain yields and quality; and higher grain prices in the face of tighter global supplies.
+Concerns that Canada's grain pipeline would initially struggle in the wake of the ending of the CWB's monopoly have subsided as record or nearrecord volumes were moved by the system.
+There can be no doubt this was, in part, due to almost ideal conditions for a change of this magnitude: an early, dry harvest; good grain yields and consistent quality; higher grain prices in the face of tighter global supplies; and ocean freight rates at near record low levels.

-Yet concerns remained about the system's ability to accept grain according to pricing signals alone.
+Despite this, concerns remained about the system's ability to accept grain according to pricing signals alone.
 The surge in volume underscored the need to balance the influx of grain with the system's available capacity.
 Early indications were that storage capacity was being strained and that farmers were unable to deliver all of the grain they may have wanted.